 The objective of this program is to provide a practical means of reliably identifying chemical components in biological and other complex mixtures through their mass spectral ‘fingerprints’ stored in a NIST database.
 These compounds include human and plant metabolites, pollutants, contaminant, drugs and a wide range other societally important compounds.

 Research Activities and Technical Approach

-The data for this project is both being generated 'in-house' at NIST and collected from several outside sources.
-To date, this mass spectral library contains 574,826 spectra for 118,082 precusor ions of 13,808 compounds of biological and environmental relevance (including metabolites, bioactive peptides, amino acids and small peptides, sugars and glycans, lipids and phospholipids, drugs, pesticides, surfactants, and various contaminants).
-The spectra in the libraries have the features of being experimentally validated, critically evaluated, and annotated with great detail.
+To date, this mass spectral library contains 1,320,389 spectra for 185,608 precursor ions of 30,999 compounds of biological and environmental relevance (including metabolites, drugs, pesticides, bioactive peptides, amino acids and small peptides, lipids, phospholipids and glycolipids, sugars and glycans, extractable and leachable compounds, surfactants, and various contaminants).
+The spectra in the libraries have all been experimentally validated, critically evaluated, and annotated in great detail.